aidan-harding/apex-stub-as-mock/README.md

 However, if we use Stubs API to make a Mock in the sense of the article, we can set the expectations from the test and avoid having to put lots of ugly code in the `StubProvider`.
 The test can set a sequence of expectations, and the stub just verifies those, providing the responses given in the test.

+A test in this scenario (where we are mocking the Warehouse class) looks like this:

+    Mock warehouseMock = new Mock();
+    Warehouse warehouse = (Warehouse)Test.createStub(Warehouse.class, warehouseMock);
+            warehouseMock.expects(
+                    new Expectation()
+                            .method('hasInventory')
+                            .parameter('name', TALISKER)
+                            .parameter('amount', 50)
+                            .returnValue(true))
+                    .expects(
+                    new Expectation()
+                            .parameter('name', TALISKER)
+                            .parameter('amount', 50)
+                            .method('remove'));

+            Order order = new Order(TALISKER, 50);
+            order.fill(warehouse);
+            System.assert(warehouseMock.verify());

+Note that the `Mock` class from this repo doesn't need to know anything special about Warehouse.
+The test sets expectations in a generic way.

+Note also that this is really just a proof-of-concept to explore the ideas in the above article, not necessarily something I advocate.